nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/search-endpoint.md

 ### Response

-If successful, returns a JSON response containing information about the search results from 2 page providers: `repo` and `elastic`.
+If successful, returns a JSON response containing information about the search results from 2 page providers: `repository/repository` and
+`opensearch/enhanced`.

-The `repo` result is run against repository backend using `nxql_repo_search` page provider, while the `elastic` is run against `nxql_elastic_search` page provider.
+The `repoistory/repository` result is run against repository Search Client on the repository indexbackend using `nxql_repo_search` page provider, while the `opensearch/enhanced` is run against `nxql_elastic_search` page provider.

 Note that only document identifiers are returned, this is on purpose because management endpoint should not expose document content.